 - Single vNIC Configuration

 - Multiple vNICs Configuration

 - Install G-vTAP Agents

-- Install the G-vTAP OVS Agents for OVS Mirroring

 Single vNIC Configuration

 A single NIC/vNIC acts both as the source and the destination interface.
 A G-vTAP agent with a single NIC/vNIC configuration lets you monitor the ingress or egress traffic from the NIC/vNIC.
 The monitored traffic is sent out using the same NIC/vNIC.